abrarishere/frontendOnAndroid/README.md

-# Simple frontend template for frontend developers
+# Simple template for frontend developers

 >I created it as a personal template.